adbharadwaj/graphspace-manual/docs/Editing_Layouts.md

 4. **Height**: The height of the node in pixels.
 5. **Label**: The label inside the node..
 In addition to specifying the value of a property outright, the developer may also use a [mapper to dynamically specify the property value](http://js.cytoscape.org/#style/mappers).
 For example, data(k) would map a property to the value in an element’s `k` data-attribute.
 This feature can used for visualizing node annotations in the layouts.

+The user can apply the changes by clicking on the ``OK`` button or discard them by clicking on the ``Cancel`` button in the node editor.

 The following image shows the visual properties of a node before and after the editing using the node editor.
-In this example, user has made the following changes: (i) background color from green to pink (ii) shape from rectangle to ellipse (iii) width and height from 45px to 100px (iv) label from 'CTNNB1' to 'New Label'.
+In this example, user has made the following changes: (i) background color from green to pink (ii) shape from rectangle to ellipse (iii) width and height from 45px to 100px (iv) label from 'CTNNB1' to 'Updated CTNNB1'.

 <table cellspacing="0">
 <tr>